 Proponents of the literal view teach that after his death and before his resurrection, Jesus literally descended into the place called hell.
 That is, his human spirit went to hell, the place of eternal punishment for the wicked.
-Note that only his soul went to hell, for his body was buried in the tomb.
+Note that according to this view only his soul went to hell, for his body was buried in the tomb.

 A well-known prosperity gospel preacher by the name of Frederick K.C.
 Price (b.
-1932) holds this view:
+1932) holds this position: